lvillasen/RedPitaya-Hello-World-FPGA/README.md

 If you do not want to re-program the FPGA of the RedPitaya, you can use its standard memory map

 - with C code as shown here: https://github.com/lvillasen/RedPitaya-Hello-World-C/
-- or with Python code as shown here: https://github.com/lvillasen/RedPitaya-Hello-World-Python/
+- or with Python scripts as shown here: https://github.com/lvillasen/RedPitaya-Hello-World-Python/

 This repository includes 4 simple projects to re-program the FPGA of the RedPitaya board: